The MARKETING Series

 Creative freelancers, established practitioners, arts organisations.

 Marketing is not always high on the list of priorities for small and volunteer-run museums and art galleries, but attracting visitors can be difficult without some kind of promotional strategy.
-Marketing for Museums is a specialised workshop designed to help people from cultural institutions to understand and implement the strategy behind finding and attracting visitors, building relationships with stakeholders, and finding the best promotional tactics.
+This specialised workshop is designed to help people from cultural institutions understand and implement a strategy for finding and attracting visitors, building relationships with stakeholders, and finding the best promotional tactics.
 The workshop has been created with a realistic understanding of the challenges that come with having a volunteer team, a shortage of time, and resources that are already stretched.

 This workshop is ideal for: